yassinehkiri/EZ-Fit1-PiDev/README.md

 A cross-platform Project for web/mobile/desktop made by CyberTech

-This is the web project made with Symfony 4.4 version
+This is the Web Version made with Symfony 4.4 version

 /*************************************************************************/